[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 Of course, there are counterexamples.
 Jews who nonviolently resisted the Nazis didn’t have a very good track record.
 You need a certain pre-existing level of civilization for liberalism to be a good idea, and a certain pre-existing level of liberalism for supercharged liberalism where you don’t spread malicious lies and harass other people to be a good idea.
 You need to have pre-existing community norms in place before trying to summon mysterious beneficial equilibria.

-So perhaps I am being too harsh on Arthur, to contrast him with Aung San Suu Kyi and her ilk.
+So perhaps I am being too harsh on Andrew, to contrast him with Aung San Suu Kyi and her ilk.
 After all, all Aung San Suu Kyi had to do was fight the Burmese junta, a cabal of incredibly brutal military dictators who killed several thousand people, tortured anyone who protested against them, and sent eight hundred thousand people they just didn’t like to forced labor camps.
-Arthur has to deal with people who aren’t as feminist as he is.
+Andrew has to deal with people who aren’t as feminist as he is.
 Clearly this requires much stronger measures!

 Liberalism does not conquer by fire and sword.
 Liberalism conquers by communities of people who agree to play by the rules, slowly growing until eventually an equilibrium is disturbed.
 Its battle cry is not “Death to the unbelievers!” but “If you’re nice, you can join our cuddle pile!”